-(Disclaimer: Pokemon and its characters are the property of Satoshi Tajiri, 4kids productions, and Nintendo.
+(Disclaimer: Pokemon and its characters are the property of The Pokemon Company, Game Freak, and Nintendo.
 I do not own any of the rights.
 This Disclaimer goes for not only this chapter, but the ones to follow.)

 The Lost Chronicles of Giovanni – Chapter 1: Born With Choices